Yan-Oliveira/doc-fao/content/advanced-escalations/admin/admistration/sql-box.rst

    This column contains ID of the user who triggered the history data set.

 ``change_time``
-   This column contains data and time when the escalation history data set was changed.
+   This column contains date and time when the escalation history data set was changed.

 ``change_by``
    This column contains ID of the user who triggered the data set change.